John Vallely

 John Vallely (born October 3, 1948) is an American former professional basketball player from Balboa Island, Newport Beach, California who played for UCLA and in the National Basketball Association (NBA).

-High school career
+Early life

 Vallely attended Corona del Mar High School, where he was a guard turned forward.
 He was selected to the all California Interscholastic Federation team and twice captured All Irvine League honors.

 College career

 As a 6'2" forward for Orange Coast College, Vallely averaged 26 points per game and broke 18 scoring records.
 He was selected a junior college All-American.
 He dribbled with his left hand and shot with his right hand.
 He was especially good at shooting an outside jump shot.